hwan-sig/Official-FedGF/README.md

 > Taehwan Lee and Sung Whan Yoon, [Rethinking the Flat Minima Searching in Federated Learning](https://openreview.net/pdf?id=6TM62kpI5c), International Conference on Machine Learning (ICML) 2024.

-We refer to the [FedLab](https://github.com/SMILELab-FL/FedLab) to create our project.
+We refer to the [FedLab](https://github.com/SMILELab-FL/FedLab) for creating our project.

 ## Setup

 ### Environment
-- install conda environment (prederred): `conda env create -f environment.yaml`
+- install conda environment (preferred): `conda env create -f environment.yaml`

 ### Weights and Biases
 - The code runs with WANDB.
 For setting up your profile, we refer you to the [quickstart documentation](https://docs.wandb.ai/quickstart).